 #10: It’s good for you.

-- Reduces stress: Experts report that when you focus on someone other than yourself, it interrupts usual tension-producing patterns.
+- It reduces stress: Experts report that when you focus on someone other than yourself, it interrupts usual tension-producing patterns.

-- Makes you healthier: Moods and emotions, like optimism, joy, and control over one’s fate, strengthen the immune system.
+- It makes you healthier: Moods and emotions, like optimism, joy, and control over one’s fate, strengthen the immune system.

 #9: It saves resources.

 Volunteering provides valuable community services so more money can be spent on local improvements.

 - The estimated value of a volunteer’s time is $27.00 per hour as of 2017.